-- actively learn from previous experiences and
+- Actively learn from previous experiences

 - Open opportunities for a closer collaboration between international and local actors.